bangcorrupt/freetribe-tutorial/docs/user-input.md

 of the knob and the second is it's value.
 In this example, we send a MIDI CC message on channel 1, with CC number equal to knob index and CC value equal to half knob value.
 The panel MCU sends 8 bit unsigned values in the range 0...255 for knobs, so we right shift by 1 for MIDI CC values.
-We could save the knob index and value to a static global variable and send MIDI messages in the `app_run()` function, but as the `ft_send_cc()` function is non-blocking there is little advantage in this small application.

 ``` c

 void _knob_callback(uint8_t index, uint8_t value) {